gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 Good!
 This is actually a good point.
 Fortunately, repetitive and tedious stuff like that can be done by a script.
 Using the clang tooling API, you can make a tool can generate your module interface and your defining header for you.

 This should be even easier if the library exposes a "modularizable header", as defined by the clang folks.
 I mean, the Google proposal initially proposed the `import "legacy.h"` syntax that would transform a modularizable legacy header inclusion to an importation.
-If that is possible within clang, I cannot imagine why it won't be possible to generate a module interface and a header that applies the preprocessor state.
+If that is possible within clang, I cannot imagine why it won't be possible to generate a module interface and a separated header that applies the required preprocessor state.

 I didn't try making a tool with this particular API, but I don't think it would be impossible to do.
-And invoking a generator like that can be done by the build system automatically.
+Invoking a generator like that can be done by the build system automatically, making the integration of legacy code and C code seamless.

 ## Config Macros